You only need 7 simple ingredients to create the most fluffy, buttery, tender and the best homemade dinner rolls!

 - 3-4 Cup All purpose flour

-- 1 Tbsp Butter (for brushing on top)
+- 1 tablespoon Butter (for brushing on top)

 PROVING THE YEAST:

-- Mix warm milk, yeast and 2 Tbsp sugar in a large mixing bowl and set aside for 5 minutes or until foamy.
+- Mix warm milk, yeast and 2 tablespoon sugar in a large mixing bowl and set aside for 5 minutes or until foamy.

 MAKING THE DOUGH: